TamerHussen/mobile/README.md

 * Collect powerups to gain ability to eat ghosts :Powerups:
 * Collect orbs to gain points :Orbs:
 * Can dodge and jump over ghosts :Movement:
+* Points are calculated into money, players can use money to buy skins or upgrades, or can choose to watch ads to get those features. :Monetise:
+* Low poly
+* Modern Horror

+Controls:
+* Gyro
+* input system
+* other

 ## Dependencies
 * Unity 3D, Blender, Maya